RylandDeGregory/Blog/content/posts/spotify-exporter.md

 Once you have authorized your app with your profile, the web page returns an OAuth 2 Refresh Token that will be used by the Azure Functions to query your user profile data.
 Store the OAuth 2 Refresh Token as an Azure Key Vault Secret named `Spotify-RefreshToken`.

-The good news is, you will probably only have to do that once.
-As OAuth 2 Refresh Tokens are very long-living.
+The good news is, you will probably only have to do that once, as OAuth 2 Refresh Tokens are very long-living.

 ### Provision Azure Resources